The scaling limit of the interface of the continuous-space symbiotic branching model: Appendix

 \subsection{Notation and spaces of functions and measures}

-In this appendix, for the convenience of the reader we have collected the notation and we recall some well-known facts concerning the spaces of functions and measures employed throughout the paper.
-Most of the material in this subsection can be found e.g. in \cite{Dawsonetal2002}, \cite{Dawsonetal2003} or \cite{EF04}.
+In this appendix, for the convenience of the reader, we have collected our notation, and we recall some well-known facts concerning the spaces of functions and measures employed throughout the paper.
+Most of the material in this subsection can be found, for example, in \cite {Dawsonetal2002,Dawsonetal2003} or \cite{EF04}.

-For $\lambda \in \mathbb{R}$, let
+For $\lambda\in\mathbb{R}$, let

-and for $f: \mathbb{R}\rightarrow \mathbb{R}$ define
+and for $f\dvtx\mathbb{R}\rightarrow\mathbb{R}$, define

-where $||\cdot||_{\infty}$ is the supremum norm.
-Let $\mathcal{B}_{\lambda}$ denote the space of all measurable functions $f: \mathbb{R} \rightarrow \mathbb{R}$ such that $|f|_{\lambda} <\infty$ and with the property that $f(x) / \phi_{\lambda}(x)$ has a finite limit as $|x| \rightarrow \infty$.
+where $\Vert\cdot\Vert_{\infty}$ is the supremum norm.
+Let $\mathcal{B}_{\lambda}$ denote the space of all measurable functions $f\dvtx\mathbb{R} \rightarrow\mathbb{R}$ such that $|f|_{\lambda} <\infty$ and with the property that $f(x) / \phi_{\lambda}(x)$ has a finite limit as $|x| \rightarrow\infty$.
 Next, introduce the spaces

 of \textit{rapidly decreasing} and \textit{tempered} measurable functions, respectively.